 |32UD99-W||32"||60Hz||2017||White variant.
 Supports HDR10|

 The LG 32UD59-B is an above-average monitor for a range of usages, and the 4k resolution is a bonus for productivity but for the price, there may be better choices depending on your specific usage.
-See our recommendations for the best 4k monitors and the best 32 inch monitors.
+See our recommendations for the best 4k monitors, the best 4k gaming monitors and the best 32 inch monitors.

 The LG 32UD99 is much better than the LG 32UD59-B. The two monitors have a similar design, with a nearly identical frame and bezel, just a different color.
 The main difference between the two is due to the different panels; the UD59 uses a VA panel whereas the UD99 uses an IPS.
 The UD99 is brighter, has wider viewing angles, and supports HDR.